 Your degree will be conferred on the date outlined in your graduation invite.

 If you RSVP ‘no’ in your invite, your documents will be posted to the preferred address nominated in your Sydney Student account.
-The documents will be posted within four weeks of conferral.
+The documents will be posted within 4-6 weeks after the ceremony.
 You will receive digital access to your documents within 2 days after conferral.

 If you do not RSVP to the invite, we will send your documents to the preferred address nominated in your Sydney Student account.
 Make sure your address is up to date at least a week before your graduation.